 Recognising that the College is located in a residential district, all members of the College need to act in ways that do not disturb our neighbours and everyone’s right to live in peace.
 The evening quietness of the Palmer Place residential precinct is guaranteed by a particular protocol known as the Palmer Place Plan.

 Aquinas students enjoy many personal connections with students of the other North Adelaide colleges.
 In the main, the friendly inter-collegiate rivalry is healthy and engaging for students.
 This may not, however, ever lead to rudeness or unsporting attitudes in inter-college events, any trespassing of the grounds of the other colleges, stealing or damaging of property, cyber-trashing of the individual residents or the Colleges’ names, or disturbing their peace.

-In keeping with its Jesuit and Marist traditions, Aquinas College aims develop the social conscience of its students and give them opportunity for exercising social responsibility.
+In keeping with its Jesuit and Marist traditions, Aquinas College aims to develop the social conscience of its students and give them opportunity for exercising social responsibility.
 Altruistic service has been part of student life since the inception of the College in 1950.
 The Outreach Programme aims to enable and guide students to engage in activities that help others who are less fortunate than themselves.
-The programme entails a minimum annual requirement of minimum 10 hours of service (5 hours per semester) dedicated to or impacting upon a particular disadvantaged group or issue of social justice.
+The programme entails a minimum annual requirement of 10 hours of service (5 hours per semester) dedicated to or impacting upon a particular disadvantaged group or issue of social justice.

 PARTICIPATION IN COLLEGE EVENTS & OTHER INVOLVEMENTS

 All students arrange to be present at these events: